dmbarbour/glas/docs/GlasDesign.md

 # Glas Design

 As a backronym, 'General LAnguage System'.
-Glas was named in reference to transparency of glass, liquid and solid states to represent staged metaprogramming, and human mastery over glass as a material.
+Glas was named in allusion to transparency of glass, liquid and solid states to represent staged metaprogramming, and human mastery over glass as a material.

 Design goals for glas include purpose-specific syntax, compositionality, extensibility, metaprogramming, and live coding.
 Compared to conventional languages, there is more focus on the compile-time.
 However, there is a related exploration of non-conventional application models.

 ## Command Line

 The glas system starts with a command line tool 'glas'.
-This tool knows how to compile modules, bootstrap language-g0, extract binary data, and run simple applications.
-The 'language' of command line arguments is extensible by defining 'glas-cli-(opname)' modules and use of application macros.
+This tool has built-in knowledge for compiling glas modules and running glas applications.
+Relevant to my design goals, the command line language is also very extensible.
+Users can effectively define their own command line languages.
 See [Glas CLI](GlasCLI.md) for details.

-## Modules and Syntax
+## Modules and Syntax Extension

+Every module compiles to a glas value (see *Data*).
+A program module usually compiles into a structure representing an AST or intermediate language.
+Other modules might compile into binary or structured data intended for import by an application.
+Modules may have any value type, subject to user-defined compilation functions.

 Modules are represented by files and folders.
-Every module compiles to a glas value.
-This value usually represents a dictionary of useful definitions, but there is no restriction on type.

 A file is compiled based on its file extensions.
-To process a file named "foo.ext", the glas command line will load the global module 'language-ext' then evaluate the compiler program defined by that module.
-File extensions may compose, e.g. to process file "foo.x.y" we'll first appy language-y followed by language-x.
+To process a file named "foo.ext", the glas command line will first load a global module named language-ext, which must define a compiler function.
+Most languages are community defined, but to bootstrap this system, glas CLI will have a built-in compiler for ".g" files.
+This is first used to compile language-g, and other glas languages ultimately build upon language-g.

-A folder is compiled to the value of the contained 'public' module, which must be a file.
-Folders also serve as the boundary for local modules: a local module must be another file or subfolder within the same folder as the file being compiled.
-This ensures folders are relocatable within a context of global modules.

-Global modules are represented by folders and are discovered based on command line configuration.
-Initially this configuration supports a conventional search path, but it should eventually include network repositories.
-Global and local modules are fully distinguished by default, with no fallback.

-The compiler function has very limited access to the environment: it can load modules and log warnings or errors, but is otherwise a pure function.
-This restriction is intended to simplify caching and reproducibility and cyclic dependency detection.
-See *Language Modules* below.
+Composition of file extensions is supported.
+A gzip-compressed JSON file with an m4 text-to-text macro preprocessor might use file extension ".json.m4.gz".
+In this case, we apply language-gz, then language-m4, then language-json to compute the compiled value for module 'foo'.
+Conversely, if file extension is elided, the compiled value is the file binary.
+File extensions are not considered part of the module name.

+A folder must contain a 'main' module, represented by a file.
+The value of a folder is simply the value of its main module.
+A folder serves as a container for local modules, test programs, and utility content such as a readme, license file, or signed manifest.
+A folder also serves as a boundary for dependencies.
+A compiler function can only reference local modules within the same folder, and global modules.

+Global modules are represented by folders and organized into distributions.
+In context of glas systems, a *distribution* is a set of modules that are versioned and maintained together, often defined in terms of inheritance from other distributions.
+The glas command line interface supports flexible description of distributions.

 ## Data

-Glas currently represents data using finite, immutable binary trees.

-Trees can directly represent structured and indexed data without modeling pointers, align well with the needs of parsing, and are simpler than graphs for expressing incremental construction or reasoning about termination.
+Glas represents data using finite, immutable binary trees.
+Trees can directly represent structured and indexed data, align well with needs for parsing and processing languages, and are simpler than graphs for incremental construction or reasoning about termination.
 A relatively naive encoding:

         type Tree = ((1 + Tree) * (1 + Tree))
             a binary tree is pair of optional binary trees